FavioVazquez/spark-hash-SBT-oriented/README.md

 The steps to use this repo with SBT are the following:

 1.- Make sure you have the latest sbt installed.
-For Ubuntu and other Debian-based distributions
+For Ubuntu and other Debian-based distributions:

 Ubuntu and other Debian-based distributions use the DEB format, but usually you don’t install your software from a local DEB file.
 Instead they come with package managers both for the